DocuBook/cli/README.md

 ### Uninstalling DocuBook CLI

-To uninstall DocuBook CLI globally, simply remove the binary from your system:
+To uninstall DocuBook CLI:

 1. Remove the binary:
    ```bash
    rm $(go env GOPATH)/bin/docubook
    ```

-2. (Optional) If you added the export line to your shell configuration file, you can remove it:
+2. (Optional) If you added the export line to your shell configuration, you can remove it:
    - For Zsh (macOS):
      ```bash
      sed -i '' '/export PATH=\$PATH:$(go env GOPATH)\/bin/d' ~/.zshrc